theharq/anmeldung/README.md

 After deploying the script go to the scheduler addon you decided to use and configure it to run this rake task: `rake check_anmeldung`

-After getting your appointment please disable the script.
+After getting your appointment please disable this script.

 ## Relevant links